aughey/MarlinBuilder/src/docs/VSCode_Containers_BUILD.md

 # Building inside a VSCode Dev Container

+The idea of building inside of a container is that the entire workspace, all the dependencies, are encapsulated into a pre-configured virtual Linux environment that is built on-the-fly.
+This container can be created and destroyed in a matter of seconds and the environment is consistant for every developer.

 ## Creating a Dev Container Workspace:

 - [Install and configure VSCode for container development](https://code.visualstudio.com/docs/remote/containers-tutorial) on your platform